Is there a connection between hair washing and hair loss?

 Excessive hair loss after washing

-This generally occurs as a result of a stressful or traumatic event and the related excessive hair loss will usually begin three months after the triggering event and can last for up to six months.
+This generally occurs as a result of a stressful or traumatic event and the related excessive hair loss will usually begin 3 months after the triggering event and can last for up to 6 months [2].

 TE can be brought on by a myriad of causes including surgery, a sudden change in hormones, emotional stress, certain medications or due to crash dieting where your body isn't getting enough of the right vitamins and minerals.